Strategic autonomy: digitalization & value chain integration

 The smart connected supplier network (SCSN) enables effective and simple data sharing in the supply chain.

 Harnessing the power of data requires interoperable data from the factory shop floor, the enterprise, and the supply chain.
-To this end, TNO is working with industry to develop digital plugs.
+To this end, TNO is working with industry to develop digital connectors.

 A digital product passport (DDP) is essential in the transition to a circular economy.
 A DDP is used to monitor the carbon footprint and environmental impact of a product throughout its lifecycle – from design, production and use to end-of-life, including repair, reuse, and recycling of the product.